Howitzer Motor Carriage M8: Armor

-The M8 was based upon the light tank M5 (itself a descendant of the light tank M3), and so had relatively thin armor.
+The M8 HMC was based upon the light tank M5 (itself a descendant of the light tank M3), and so had relatively thin armor.
 The lower hull armor ranged from 1 in to 1.125 in on the sides to 1.75 in on the lower front and 1.0 in on the lower rear.
 The lower hull sides were vertical, while the lower hull front was sloped at 18 degrees from the vertical, and the lower hull rear, which protected the engine and radiator, was sloped at 17 degrees from the vertical.
 The hull floor ranged from 0.5 in thick at the front to 0.375 in thick at the rear.
 The glacis plate of the M8 was sloped at 45 degrees from the vertical and was 1.125 in thick.
 The upper hull sides, like the lower hull sides, were vertical and 1.125 in thick at the front, thinning to 1 in thick at the rear.
 The upper rear hull was a vertical plate, 1 in.
 The plate sloped at 50 degrees for a short distance before it met the hull roof, which was uniformly 0.5 in thick, and flat.

 The turret of the M8 was of cast steel.
 It was 1.5 in thick at the front, which was rounded, sloping from 0 to 63 degrees from the vertical.
 The sides and rear were 1 in thick and sloped at 20 degrees from the vertical.
 The cast gun shield, which covered the barrel of the 75 mm Howitzer M2/M3, was 1.5 in thick and rounded.

 Armament

-The armament of the M8 consisted of a new open-topped turret armed with a 75 mm M2 howitzer, later a 75 mm M3 howitzer.
+The armament of the M8 HMC consisted of a new open-topped turret armed with a 75 mm M2 howitzer, later a 75 mm M3 howitzer.
 The M8 carried 46 rounds of 75 mm ammunition; 11 rounds at the right rear of the fighting compartment, 20 rounds at the left rear of the fighting compartment, 9 rounds in the left hull sponson, and 6 "ready" rounds stored between the driver and assistant driver's positions.
 The most common types of ammunition carried were the M89 white phosphorus shell and the M48 high explosive shell.
 Unlike the standard M5 light tank, the M8 featured no hull-mounted or coaxial Browning M1919A4 .30 caliber machine gun.
 A Browning M2HB .50 caliber machine gun with 400 rounds was mounted on the right rear corner of the turret for local defense and anti-aircraft purposes.
 For self-defense, the vehicle driver was provided with a Thompson submachine gun, while the other three crew members were issued M1 carbines.

 Production

-1,778 of the howitzer motor carriage M8 were produced by the Cadillac division of General Motors from September 1942 to January 1944.
+1,778 of the 77 mm howitzer motor carriage M8 were produced by the Cadillac division of General Motors from September 1942 to January 1944.